lukewestern/py12box_laube/README.md

 [AGAGE 12-box model](https://github.com/mrghg/py12box) and
 [AGAGE 12-box model inversion](https://github.com/mrghg/py12box_invert)

 Emissions and modelled mole fraction estimates for CFC-112, CFC-112a, CFC-113, CFC-113a, CFC-114 and CFC-114a are in the folder /data/.
 Inputs to the model are within the folder for each gas (each gas contains the folders /inputs/ and /outputs/.
 These gases are derived using measurements analysed by UEA/FZJ.
+The raw measurement data is contained in the folder /obs_raw/.

 Emissions and modelled mole fraction estimates for CFC-13 and CFC-115 are in the folder /data_allagage/.
 Inputs to the model are within the folder for each gas (each gas contains the folders /inputs/ and /outputs/.
 These gases are derived using measurements made as part of the AGAGE network.